matejbuocik/tasksGo/README.md

 # Task app
 - Sqlite database.
-- Backend is written in Go using Stdlib.
+- Backend is written in Go using stdlib.
-- Frontend is written in React using Vite.
+- Frontend is written in React, built with Vite.